Arvinth-Krishna/Reco-PC-Server/README.md

 * !music "*query*" or !m "*query*"
     > Plays video music from YouTube in VLC Player.
+    > ⚠ To use this command you need to add VLC to the Path (Environmental Variables)
+    > Default path: C:\Program Files\VideoLAN\VLC

 		e.g: !music The Nights
 		          or